fabianjra/Tutoriales-iOS/README.md

 Everything inside needs to be intrinsically content sized (Everything needs to be able to size itself).
 Stackviews doesn't have a specific size by default, the dinamically change based on the content it has inside (buttons, labels, etc).

+**Distribution: Fill:**
+- Fills all available space.
+- Default settings.
+- Uses Intrinsic Content Size (CHCR).
+- If CHCR the same, will complain.

+**Distribution: Fill equally:**
+- Makes all controls the same size.
+- Only distribution NOT use intrinsic content size.
+- Fill equally will break the optional intrinsic content size in order to fill equally.
+- Remember: Intrinsic content size is a recomendation, not a requirement.

+**Distribution: Fill proportionally:**
+- Mantains proportions as layout grows and shrinks.

+**Distribution: Equal spacing:**
+- Calculate the entire space and tries to make them all the same in base of all controls inside.

+**Distribution: Equal centering:**
+- Spaces equally between center of controls.

 <p>&nbsp;</p>